How Streaming Video Can Enhance Situational Awareness and Improve Patient Outcomes

 Source: EMS Agenda 2050: A People-Centered Vision for the Future of Emergency Medical Services

-Our latest module extends the capabilities of Logis Intelligent Dispatch Solution (IDS) to allow a dispatch center to receive photos and streaming video from a variety of sources.
+Our latest module extends the capabilities of Logis Intelligent Decision Support (IDS) to allow a dispatch center to receive photos and streaming video from a variety of sources.
 In addition, the media can be distributed in real time to external collaborators allowing for a complete telemedicine experience both in case of an emergency but also when performing community paramedicine.

 IDS Stream was originally created to assist nurse triage in Denmark call centers